Units and density: 38 residential units, new build of 3650m², 48dph / 172hrh

 Tenure: 50% social and 50% intermediate

-Dujardin Mews is the first phase of this wider Ponders End Regeneration programme.
+Dujardin Mews is the first phase of the wider Ponders End Regeneration programme.
 It represents the first social housing to be built directly by the borough for around 40 years.
 We were appointed with Maccreanor Lavington from the GLA/Design for London panel to deliver a Planning Application for approximately 40 residential units in line with the aspirations of the Ponders End Central SPD.
 The brief provided by Enfield council identifies that “the site forms the first phase of the Alma Regeneration programme which can deliver around 1000 new homes.”

 The development is comprised of high quality housing arranged in two terraces creating a new residential street and public route.
 This scheme successfully addresses the boundary conditions, creating a clearly defined public realm with improved natural surveillance generated by more front doors and habitable rooms overlooking the streetscape.